syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Events.md

 ## AnimationCompleted event

 The [`AnimationCompleted`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.EffectsView.SfEffectsView~AnimationCompleted_EV.html) event occurs when the effects completed.
-When the effects rendered on direct interaction, this event will trigger on touch up and when applied programatically, it will trigger immediately on its completion.
+When the effects rendered on direct interaction, this event will trigger on touch up and when applied programmatically, it will trigger immediately on its completion.

 {% tabs %}